DefinitelyTyped/DefinitelyTyped/meteor/README.md

 	  header: IMeteorViewModel;
 	}

-After you create this file, you may access the Template variable by declaring something like `/// <reference path='../view-model-types.d.ts'/>` at the top of any file containing references to Template.
-Something like Template.postsList would then be accessible and get all the benefits of typing.
+After you create this file, you may access the Template variable by declaring something like `/// <reference path='../view-model-types.d.ts'/>` at the top of any TypeScript file containing references to Template.
+Something like `Template.postsList.helpers()` would then transpile successfully (and have the benefits of typing).

 ##Defining Collections
 In TypeScript, creating global variables is not allowed, and in a Meteor app, creating local variables (using `var <varName>`) limits variables' scope to the file.
-However, it is often necessary in a Meteor app to define variables that can be used across files, such as collections.
-In the case of collections, one way to work around this is to wrap each collection within a module, and then make the module globally accessible.
+However, you will probably want to define variables, such as collections, that can be used across files.
+In the case of collections, one way to work around these limitations is to wrap each collection within a module, and then make the module globally accessible.
 Here is an example using posts.ts:

 	module PostsModel {
 	  export var Posts = new Meteor.Collection('posts');